 For 11 months, Pershing failed to capture the elusive revolutionary, who was aided by his intimate knowledge of the terrain of northern Mexico and his popular support from the people there.
 Meanwhile, resentment over the U.S. intrusion into Mexican territory led to a diplomatic crisis with the government in Mexico City.
 On June 21, the crisis escalated into violence when Mexican government troops attacked a detachment of the 10th Cavalry at Carrizal.
 If not for the critical situation in Europe, war might have been declared.
 In January 1917, having failed in their mission to capture Villa, and under continued pressure from the Mexican government, the Americans were ordered home.

 Pancho Villa continued his guerrilla activities in northern Mexico until Adolfo de la Huerta took over the government and drafted a reformist constitution.
 Villa entered into an amicable agreement with Huerta and agreed to retire from politics.
-In 1920, the government pardoned Villa, but three years later he was assassinated at his ranch in Parral.
+In 1920, the government pardoned Villa, but three years later he was assassinated in Parral.